July 1-3, 2017: Off to Armenia

 Armenia was admittedly not high on my list of places to visit.
 I had a week vacation from work and was looking for a small country that can be “seen” in a week.
-My top two were Kyrgyzstan and Cameroon.
+My top two ideas were Kyrgyzstan and Cameroon.
 However, I saw that Qatar Airways started flying to Yerevan and had a promotional fare.
 At $1,100 roundtrip, the fare was a bit more than $300 cheaper than to any of the other countries.
 I also have Armenian coworkers and thought it would be cool to see where they come from.

 After weeks of research, I boarded my Qatar Airways flight from LA to Doha.
 According to the airline staff, 50% of the plane was headed to either Yerevan or Tehran.
 Despite my middle seat, the airline was great and I would take that 16-hour flight over a 4-hour Spirit/Frontier flight any day.